Ukraine's Zelensky promises 'no oligarchs!' as its economy and housing market gather pace

 Tenant Eviction: A landlord can terminate a lease without prior notice and without application to the courts, if the tenant has failed to pay rent for three consecutive months.

-In June 2020, the IMF approved an 18-month US$5 billion standby arrangement for Ukraine to help cope with the coronavirus outbreak.
+Last year the IMF approved an 18-month US$5 billion standby arrangement for Ukraine to help cope with the coronavirus pandemic.